Facility Rentals : Park Pavilion Rental Policies

 - At least 14 days prior to event, the cleaning and damage deposit is due.
 An additional required Alcohol Deposit is due if alcohol is to be served.
 If the Reservation is not completely paid for at this point, any fees collected will be forfeited.

-- Refunds for payments made other than by credit card may take up to 10 business days for processing.
+- Refunds for payments may take up to 30 days for processing.

 - Up to 100% of the cleaning and damage deposits will be returned, depending on condition of rooms and on patrons following all rules as stated in the Facility and Meeting Room Use Policies (stated below).
 The Recreation Department Manager must approve any exceptions to this policy in advance.